openstack-archive/interop-workloads/doc/source/lessonslearnt.rst

 especially bad for clouds which do not have small public IP address segment.

 Not all clouds provide tenant networks by default.
-Be prepared to have to configure your own if netnant network can be had.
+Be prepared to have to configure your own if tenant network can be had.

 Can not assume the first NIC on the guest is going to be eth0 (this is common on older guest OS's prior to the arrival of Predictable Network Interface